 Is attendance mandatory at each weekly session?

 Absolutely.
 Bootcamp is intended to mimic real-world expectations.
 This means consideration of your teammates, commitments, and team mentors helping you along the way.
 Success means 100% participation, hard work, dedication, and respecting the time of those involved.
 Building trust within your team is essential if you wish to develop a successful startup.

 Can I bring my own idea into Bootcamp 1.0 (i.e. be a Team Leader)?

-Yes.
-Bootcamp requires a minimum of two-three members per team to efficiently divide the workload.
+2-3 team members is typically the best number of team members to efficiently divide the work.
 Successful teams usually include a variety of expertise: finance, marketing, engineering, software, legal, or other specialty.